Tracking Performance: Metrics To Determine Real Estate Agent Success

 The second metric to track closely is the time that agents’ official listings remain actively listed on the real estate market— referred to as days on market (DoM).

-Days on market is simply the number of days the property is listed for sale on the multiple listings service (MLS) before it’s under contract.
+Days on market is simply the number of days the property is listed for sale on the multiple listing service (MLS) before it’s under contract.

 Often, this can indicate an area of quick improvement.
 Once you have a clear idea of days on market for each agent, consider why some have properties listed on the market longer than your top achievers.

-After having considered all relevant factors, a higher-than-average days on market metric may still be a sign that an agent needs support to improve.
+After considering all relevant factors, a higher-than-average days on market metric may still be a sign that an agent needs support to improve.

 ➡️ How days on market impact your bottom line